tomas-fryza/avr-course/lab1-c/README.md

 ## Challenges

 1. Write a C program that simulates a simple progress bar using ASCII characters and `printf`.
-The progress bar should fill up from 0% to 100% using the `#` character and update in real-time.
+The progress bar should fill up in one line from 0% to 100% using the `#` character and update in real-time.

    Example output:
       ```shell